-- Meets the qualifications of a ministry leader as described in 1 Timothy 3 and Titus 1, i.e. demonstrating a mature Christian character. - Prayerful. - The capacity to communicate clearly. - Ability to relate to people of diverse cultural backgrounds.

-- Qualified at Research Masters level or above. - Preferably already possessing or working toward a doctorate and be interested in writing journal articles or books - A minister in full standing with the Presbyterian Church of Australia, or willing to satisfy the requirements of the General Assembly of Australia relative to the reception of ministers from other churches, or similarly able to provide theological and spiritual leadership as a teacher of the Church, including in conducting worship services. - A wholehearted commitment to the Westminster Confession of Faith, as read in the light of the Declaratory Statement of 1901, as a systematic exposition of the teaching of Scripture. - Fully committed to the Bible as the inerrant Word of God. - Possesses or can obtain a Working with Children's Check and is willing to sign the Safe Church policy agreement.
+- Qualified at research doctoral level. - Meets the qualifications of a ministry leader as described in 1 Timothy 3 and Titus 1, i.e. demonstrating a mature Christian character. - A minister in full standing with the Presbyterian Church of Australia, or willing to satisfy the requirements of the General Assembly of Australia relative to the reception of ministers from other churches, or similarly able to provide theological and spiritual leadership as a teacher of the Church, including in conducting worship services. - A wholehearted commitment to the Westminster Confession of Faith, as read in the light of the Declaratory Statement of 1901, as a systematic exposition of the teaching of scripture. - Fully committed to the Bible as the inerrant word of God. - Prayerful. - The capacity to communicate clearly. - Ability to relate to people of diverse cultural backgrounds. - Ability to work in a team. - Possesses or can obtain a Working with Children's Check and is willing to sign the Safe Church policy agreement.